 This can happen on the inside or outside of the ears where you can notice easily depending on the color of your chinchilla.

-Up next is an equally important consideration which comes down to your chinchilla cage and other considerations in this category.
+Up next is an equally important consideration which comes down to your chinchilla cage.

 We know how important a chinchilla’s diet and freshwater is, but this comes in as a close second place when it comes to importance.